wontothree/wontothree.github.io/_posts/mathematics/realanalysis/2024-04-05-topology-of-the-real-line.md

 One of the primary goals of topology is to provide an appropriate setting for the study of many important mathematical concepts - limit point of a set and the limit process.

+One of the first topics encountered in the study of calculus is the concept of limit, which requites the notion of closeness, ot the distance between points becoming small.

+- On the real linea or in the euclidean plane, the distance between points is usually measured as the length of the stright line segment joining the points.
+- However, in may instances our points are functions defined on some set.
+- For this reason, we introduce the concept of distance on an arbitrary set and study metric spaces in general

 ## 1. Metric Spaces

 >**[DEFINITION 2.1.1]** \